SCUBA volunteering - Underwater pioneers: Studying & protecting the unique coral reefs of Oman's Musandam peninsula

 The 650 kilometre coastline of the Musandam peninsula is strewn with rocks and coves, gradual steps, steep rocky slopes and cliffs that plunge to great depths all over the fjord-like landscape.
 The coral reefs that grow along the margins of this stunning landscape are still relatively untouched as influences such as industrial-scale fishing, pearl or scallop extraction or large numbers of recreational divers have not wreaked their destructive influence there.
 The area is therefore a prime target for studying intact reef ecosystems, conserving them for future generations and using them in the education of people locally and all over the world.

-The reefs are in excellent condition with percentage coral cover reaching the highest levels seen in the world (80-90%) with over 200 species present.
-They teem with large grouper, emperors and schools of jacks, snapper and fusiliers.
+Musandam corals are very resilient, so reefs are in remarkably good condition compared to many other parts of the world, which have been ravaged by coral bleaching and death.
+Percentage coral cover reaches the highest levels seen in the world (80-90%) with over 200 species present.
+There are grouper, emperors and schools of jacks, snapper and fusiliers.
 Turtles, lobster and sting rays can be seen with an occasional reef shark passing by.
 Colourful species endemic to the Indian Ocean and Oman are numerous.
-Blue and yellow Indian Ocean angelfish are so common that they form schools.
+Blue and yellow Indian Ocean angelfish can be so common that they form schools.
 The Arabian butterflyfish is everywhere and hard to miss due to its brilliant yellow-orange colour.

 The dives range from walls to gentle rocky slopes covered by hard corals, with black coral and blue gorgonians common.
 All of our survey dives are to a maximum 20 metre depth.